michaelrodgam/reactApp/README.md

-I'm making a pure js web app, using react, node and json.
+I'm building a pure JavaScript Web App, using React, Node, Express, JQuery and Json.